Duet3D/wiki-content/User_manual/Connecting_hardware/IO_Neopixel_DotStar.md

 * Connect the +5V pin of the LED strip either to the EXT_5V_IN pin of the NP_LED connector, or to an external +5V power supply.
 * Connect the data input line of the LED strip to the NEOPIXEL_DO pin of the Duet.

 You will need to supply external 5V power to the adjacent 5V_IN connector, unless you connected the 5V line of your LED strip directly to an external 5V supply.

 The 5V regulator on the Duet 3 Mini is rated at 1A total and can only power a very small number of LEDs.
+Note that the 5V_EXT rail is normally isolated from the on-board 5V supply and must be always powered via 5V_EXT_IN.

 For control of RGB backlights on 12864 displays, the display's RGB LED data line should be connected to pin 5 of the 12864_EXP1 connector.
 See [Connecting 12864 displays](/User_manual/Connecting_hardware/Display_12864).